Updated: Dec 18, 2022

 Get to the point ASAP.
-No one wants to read a long email.
+No one wants to read a long-winded email.
 Keep your email short and sweet.

-Keep the copy focused on the benefits If you’re ever struggling with this – use the template below.
-It helps you flip product features into benefits.
-I call them RTBs (Reasons to Buy).
+Keep the copy focused on the benefits.
+If you’re ever struggling with this – use the RTB template below.
+It helps turn product features, and into benefits.
+I call them RTBs (Reasons to Buy):

 How to Write Reasons to Buy (RTBs)

 Define the top 3 features you might want to highlight.
 Be sure these are the features that drive customers to purchase your product.

 Describe how the features benefit your target client.

 Highlight why this benefit is different or better.

 Choose 1 or 2 benefits to focus on in your email.

 Call to Action Test